RTEMS/rtems-docs/c-user/config/general.rst

     application.

 NOTES:
-    This configuration parameter has no impact if the Clock Tick Device driver is not configured.
+    This configuration option has no impact if the Clock Driver is not configured, see :ref:`CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`.

-    There may be BSP specific limits on the resolution or maximum value of a clock tick quantum.
+    There may be Clock Driver specific limits on the resolution or maximum value of a clock tick quantum.

 .. index:: CONFIGURE_MINIMUM_TASK_STACK_SIZE
 .. index:: minimum task stack size